Millions of men and women have spider veins. They look similar to varicose veins. But they are much smaller and finer.

 Treating thicker spider veins

 If you have large spider veins, they cannot always be removed using a laser.
-Your surgeon will likely treat those using sclerotherapy, which involves a drug being injected into the vein.
+According to El Paso Vein Doc, your surgeon will likely treat those using sclerotherapy, which involves a drug being injected into the vein.
 The vein collapses because of the drug and slowly fades away.

 Once your large spider veins have been eliminated, a few of the smaller veins will disappear too.
 Those that remain are usually removed using the laser.
 To do this your surgeon slowly passes the laser over the affected veins, which causes them to collapse.
 A day or so after the treatment the veins will appear darker in color then begin to fade and eventually disappear usually between 2 and 6 weeks after laser treatment.